BWibo/3dcitydb-mkdocs/docs/first-steps/docker.md

 /// figure-caption
 Setup a 3DCityDB instance using Docker and establish a connection to the ready-to-use 3DCityDB in seconds.
 ///

+### Get Docker

+To run the 3DCityDB images you need to install _Docker Engine_.
+Installation instructions for Linux are available [here](https://docs.docker.com/desktop/setup/install/linux/){target="blank"}.
+For Windows it is recommended to download and install [Docker Desktop](https://www.docker.com/products/docker-desktop/){target="blank"}.

 ## Docker images overview